Next Level Chef (American TV series)

 Next Level Chef is an American culinary reality competition television series that premiered on Fox on January 2, 2022, with judges Gordon Ramsay, Nyesha Arrington, and Richard Blais.
-The show's fourth season aired February–May 2025.
-In February 2025, the series renewed for a fifth and sixth season, with a spin-off series, Next Level Baker, in development.
+In February 2025, the series was renewed for a fifth and sixth season, with the fifth season premiering in January 2026.
+A holiday spin-off, Next Level Baker, premiered in December 2025.

 Format

-Chefs compete in a series of cooking challenges, divided into three teams under the guidance and judgment of Ramsay, Arrington, and Blais.
-In each episode, chefs are assigned to cook in one of three kitchens stacked on top of each other.
-The top level is equipped with a wide range of modern tools and devices, the middle level is a standard commercial kitchen, and the bottom level contains a limited collection of lower-quality equipment.
+In Next Level Chef, contestants compete in a series of themed cooking challenges, as they are divided into three teams under the guidance and judgment of chefs Ramsay, Arrington, and Blais.
+The contestants are tasked with cooking in one of three on-set kitchens, stacked on top of each other and accessible by elevator.
+Each kitchen differs in terms of equipment quality — the top level is equipped with the most modern and expensive equipment, the middle level is a standard commercial kitchen, and the bottom level or basement contains a limited selection of low-quality equipment.
+All the kitchens are linked by an elevator, and a moving platform which travels between floors, which is equipped with LED lights and a buzzer.